braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_16.md

 1. Braze has launched a [new Swift SDK][3].
 This brings improved performance, new features, and many improvements.

-2. Our Braze Swift SDK supports a new ["no-code" push primer feature][7].
-Upgrade your iOS SDK to version 5.1.0 or higher to get started.
+2. Our Braze Swift SDK will soon support a new ["no-code" push primer feature][7]!

 [1]: https://github.com/Appboy/appboy-ios-sdk/blob/master/CHANGELOG.md
 [3]: https://github.com/braze-inc/braze-swift-sdk